aws-samples/runtime-infrastructure-with-step-functions/README.md

 - AWS CDK Toolkit
 - Bootstrapped AWS account / region

+The commands in `package.json` leverage the `cdk` executable and do not specify a profile.
+They will inherently use the `[default]` profile unless otherwise specified by the `AWS_PROFILE` environment variable.
+For more details, see [this link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 ## 2. Setup

 To build the application and deploy it into an AWS account, follow these steps: